TysonTien0111/Iterative-DNS-Resolver-HTTP-Client/README.md

 A low-level networking client, built from scratch in Python, that performs an iterative DNS resolution for a given hostname and then uses the resulting IP address to make a basic HTTP GET request.
 This project was developed to demonstrate a fundamental understanding of core internet protocols without the use of simplifying libraries.

-The official project specification from the UC Davis Computer Networks (ECS 152A) course is included in this repository (`ECS_152A_Project_2.pdf`) to provide full context on the rigorous requirements.

 ## Key Features

 *   **Packet Crafting from Scratch:** DNS query packets are manually constructed by packing header and question fields into byte-level representations, ensuring 100% compliance with the relevant sections of RFC 1035.